KordianKorsakowski/KordianKOrsakowski/README.md

 ### Hi there 👋
 - 🎉 I stared learning programming in June 2021 !!!
-- 🔭 I’m currently working on Quit-Smoking Web App
+- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Next.js and TypeScript
 - 📚 I learned about technologies such as: JavaScript, Node.js, React.js, Css, Sass, html5, Git
 - 📫 How to reach me: k.o.korsakowski@gmail.com